CV-Lehigh/Bias_IMD/README.md

 (you should be able to see a bar graph for each of the datasets and each model performed on each saliency group in WIFS_ready/performance/)

 # Supplimental Scripts
-delta_split.py -- Will tell you how many images moved from one saliency group to another after saliency enhancement

 Manipulation Size Box and Whisker Plot -- Will display a boxz and whisker plot of the size of manipulation in each saliency group

 &emsp; 1.
 Navigate to the 'Exploring_bias_in_IMD/analysis_scipts/' folder